ifnesi/kafka-pyrallel-consumer/README.md

 - `ordering` (bool): When `True` (default), it hashes the message key, divides it, and assigns it to the corresponding queue/thread to maintain message order.
 If `False`, it randomly allocates the first message to a queue/thread and uses round-robin allocation for subsequent keys.
 - `record_handler` (function): A function to process messages within each thread, taking a single parameter `msg` as returned from a `consumer.poll` call.
 - `max_queue_backlog` (int): Max number of unprocessed items in the queue(s), if that number is reached the polling will be automatically paused and wait for the queue to be cleared.
 The default is 1024.
-- `dedup`: Deduplicate messages.
+- `dedupClass`: Deduplicate messages.
 Instance of class to do the message deduplication.
 You can set any class instance here, however it must have at least one method called `is_message_duplicate` where its only argument is the Kafka polled message object.
-See example on the class `DedupLocalLRUCache` (`kafka_pyrallel_consumer/dedup.p`y) where it will use an in-memory LRU cache.
+See example on the class `DedupLRU` (`kafka_pyrallel_consumer/dedup.py`) where it will use an in-memory LRU cache.
 This parameter is optional and if not set will not dedup any message.
-The arguments taken by `DedupLocalLRUCache`, are:
+The arguments taken by `DedupLRU`, are:
   - `dedup_by_key` (bool): Deduplicate messages by the Key.
 The default is `False`.
 To deduplicate messages by Key and Value, set both `dedup_by_key` and `dedup_by_value` as `True`.
-This dedup wil not work properly in case of consumer rebalance as there will be no cached dedup shared between consumers within the consumer group.
   - `dedup_by_value` (bool): Deduplicate messages by the Value.
 The default is `False`.
 To deduplicate messages by Key and Value, set both `dedup_by_key` and `dedup_by_value` as `True`.
-This dedup wil not work properly in case of consumer rebalance as there will be no cached dedup shared between consumers within the consumer group.
-  - `dedup_max_lru` (int): Max Least Recently Used (LRU) cache size.
+  - `dedup_max_lru` (int): Max LRU cache size.
 The default is 32768.
   - `dedup_algorithm` (str): Deduplication hashing algorithm to use.
 Options available are: `md5`, `sha1`, `sha224`, `sha256` (default), `sha384`, `sha512`, `sha3_224`, `sha3_256`, `sha3_384`, `sha3_512`.
 To reduce memory footprint, the cached dedup will be a hash of the Key/Value other than the actual data.
+  - `dedupBackendClass`: Deduplication LRU cache backend class.
+Instance of class where the LRU cache backend is implemented.
+You can set any class instance here, however it must be an abstract class of `LRUCacheBase`.
+By default it will implement an in-memory local LRU cache (`LocalLRUCache` on `kafka_pyrallel_consumer/lru_cache.py`), please note that by having it in local memory it will not work properly in case of consumer rebalance as there will be no cached dedup shared between consumers within the consumer group.
+To have a more robust and shared LRU caching mechanism you can use `RedisLRUCache` (also on `kafka_pyrallel_consumer/lru_cache.py`), or feel free to create your own backend.

 ## Example: `test_parallel_consumer.py`
 Check the example on `test_parallel_consumer.py`, it imports the wrapper consumer library: